The State of the U.S. Primary Care Workforce

 Physicians APPs Workforce

-Primary care is an vital part of the healthcare system but fewer physicians are choosing primary care specialties, and many of those who do are approaching the end of their clinical careers.
-These shifts are already being felt especially in rural communities, where access to care is becoming harder to maintain.
+Primary care is a vital part of the healthcare system, but fewer physicians are choosing primary care specialties, and many of those who do are approaching the end of their clinical careers.
+These shifts are already being felt, especially in rural communities, where access to care is becoming harder to maintain.

-According to the Health Resources and Services Administration’s 2024 workforce report, the current supply of primary care providers is not on track to meet future demand.
-This article breakdown who makes up the primary care workforce today, how access varies across regions, and the demographic trends that will shape care delivery in the years ahead.
+According to the Health Resources and Services Administration’s 2025 workforce report, the current supply of primary care providers is not on track to meet future demand.
+This article breaks down who makes up the primary care workforce today, how access varies across regions, and the demographic trends that will shape care delivery in the years ahead.

-In 2022, more than 279,000 physicians were actively practicing in core areas of primary care, including family medicine, internal medicine, pediatrics, and geriatrics.
+In 2023, there were 340,319 physicians actively practicing in core areas of primary care, including family medicine, internal medicine, pediatrics, and geriatrics.
 Despite the scale of that number, it represents less than one-third of the total physician workforce nationwide, a figure that has remained relatively flat in recent years.

 Workforce growth in these specialties has trailed behind other areas of medicine.
-Between 2016 and 2021, primary care physician numbers rose just 3.6%, while other specialties expanded by more than twice that rate.
+Between 2016 and 2023, primary care physician numbers rose just 8.1%, while other specialties expanded by more than twice that rate (16.8%).
 One of the clearest warning signs is the small number of geriatricians in practice, especially as the population of older adults continues to grow rapidly.

 Outside of physician roles, nurse practitioners and physician assistants are playing an increasingly central part in delivering primary care.